-Summer School - Cooperative Education
+2025 Summer School - Cooperative Education

-Information for Employers 2024
+Information for Community Partners

 The best way to learn about work is on the job.
-At the Secondary School level, students have an opportunity to work outside school at jobs that match their interests and aptitudes.
-It is called co-operative education and it is an important part of the school curriculum.
-Co-operative education prepares our youth for the transition from school to work; it helps them make education and career choices; it develops knowledge, skills and attitudes expected in the workplace.
+At the Secondary School level, students have an opportunity to earn credits at placements in the community that match their interests and aptitudes.
+It is called cooperative education, and it is an important part of the school curriculum.
+Cooperative education prepares our youth for the transition from school to work; it helps them make education and career choices; it develops knowledge, skills and attitudes expected in a workplace.

-Co-operative education is a partnership consisting of employers, students, and teachers.
+Cooperative education is a partnership consisting of community partners, placement supervisors, students, and co-op teachers.
 All parties play a significant role in the program.
 Each must commit to the goals of the program, and each is responsible for achieving those goals to the best of their ability.
 The success of the program depends upon clear expectations and shared responsibilities.